PavanRangani/docs/docs/prd/tasks/task-instance.md

     - For that, system shows `Edit Details` action.
 On click, it will open the note in edit mode.
     - This action is not applicable for the done task.
   - Shows proper message when no notes are available for the done task.
 Message is `No Notes Available`.
+  - To avoid accidental removeal of Notes, UI app stores unsaved changes in local storage.
+    - There is one edgecase: `Sue` exits without saving notes in one task and another user `Mike` adds new notes in the same task.
+Now when `Sue` opens the Notes tab of that task, She will see the notes added by `Mike` in the Notes tab.
+But when `Sue` opens that note in edit mode, she will see the her unsaved note saved in the local storage.
+Now if `Sue` press CANCEL, then her local notes will be removed.
+If `Sue` press SAVE then her unsaved notes will be save and Mike's notes will be overridden.

 ### Chat tab
   - Not applicable for the  `Recurring Task Trigger`.
   - Chat tab doesn't available to meeting/note tasks until the meeting is not saved.
+  - Once the user opens the Task `Chat` tab, all unread notifications for that Chat will be marked as read.
   - See this [Chat tab](./../chat/chat.md#browse-chat-of-a-single-task-chat-tab-on-task-view-dialog) for more details